bugsbugsbux/notes-on-nix/notes-on-nix.md

 # NixOS configuration

 This section explains how configuring NixOS works -- not which options to set.
-See: Basic NixOS Configuration; for some examples.
+See: Essential NixOS Configuration Snippets; for some examples.

-The main configuration file (itself a module, see below) is `/etc/nixos/configuration.nix` and usually (for example when generating a new configuration with `nixos-generate-config`) hardware-specific options are put into their own module `/etc/nixos/hardware-configuration.nix`, which allows to use the same main configuration file on different machines.
+The main configuration file (itself a module, see: Modules) is `/etc/nixos/configuration.nix` and usually (for example when generating a new configuration with `nixos-generate-config`) hardware-specific options are put into their own module `/etc/nixos/hardware-configuration.nix`, which allows to use the same main configuration file on different machines.

-`/etc/nixos/configuration.nix` is written as a module (see: Modules), however typically is just looks like a function returning a set whose attributes are the option names and their values are how you want to configure the option.
-For option examples see: NixOS Configuration -- Important Notes
+While `/etc/nixos/configuration.nix` is written as a module, typically it just looks like a function returning a set whose attributes are the option names and their values are how you want to configure the option:
 ```nix
 { pkgs, ... }:
 { imports = [ ./path/to/some/module.nix ];